 What font is the Nutella logo?

-The Nutella logo uses the ITC Avant Garde font, a purposeful choice to match the brand’s modern and innovative image.
-The font fits Nutella’s vision with its modern, clean look and geometric shapes.
-It started in the 1970s, inspired by the Avant Garde magazine, known for its futuristic and stylish designs.
+The logo uses the ITC Avant Garde font, a deliberate choice to match the brand’s modern, innovative image.
+The font aligns with Nutella’s vision, with its modern, clean look and geometric shapes.
+It started in the 1970s, inspired by the Avant-Garde magazine, known for its futuristic and stylish designs.

 What are the colors of the Nutella logo?

-The Nutella logo stands out with its unique colors: dark red, brown, black, and a white background.
+The logo stands out with its unique colors: dark red, brown, and black, set against a white background.
 Each color plays a big part in making the logo memorable and meaningful.
-Dark red colors are used for most of the letters, giving off a vibe of warmth and joy, which matches Nutella’s goal of spreading happiness.
-This color represents energy and love, fitting what Nutella wants to bring to its customers.
+Dark red is used for most of the letters, giving off a warm, joyful vibe that aligns with Nutella’s goal of spreading happiness.
+This color represents energy and love, which align with what Nutella wants to bring to its customers.

 Brown symbolizes the hazelnut chocolate spread, directly linking the logo’s color to Nutella’s main ingredient.
 It suggests natural quality and a comforting taste, making you think of the delicious spread made from cocoa and hazelnuts.
 The logo’s first letter, “N,” is in black, a choice made to make it stand out.
 Black adds sophistication and makes the logo easy to read, helping it grab attention on store shelves.